 There have been significant changes made in the way that scale information relevant to S-101 compiled data is encoded in comparison to S-57.
 Data Producers will be required to ensure that, when S-57 datasets are converted across to S-101, the scale information included in the dataset(s) is as intended, in terms of both the dataset itself and the intended performance in terms of dataset loading and unloading in ECDIS for the entire ENC portfolio.

-The compilation scale appropriate to the greater part of the data in the cell provided in the “Compilation Scale of Data” [CSCL] subfield of the “Data Set Parameter” [DSPM] field will be converted to the mandatory maximumDisplayScale field of the Dataset Discovery Metadata for the S-101 dataset.
+The compilation scale appropriate to the greater part of the data in the cell provided in the “Compilation Scale of Data” [CSCL] subfield of the “Data Set Parameter” [DSPM] field will be converted to the mandatory optimumDisplayScale field of the Dataset Discovery Metadata for the S-101 dataset.

 For S-101, the primary source of scale information for areas of data coverage within an S-101 dataset comes from the S-101 Meta Feature Data Coverage.
 This Meta Feature is effectively a combination of the S-57 Meta Object classes M_COVR and M_CSCL.